...

 • What do I need most right now?

 • Try asking yourself more than once.
-At burnout, your first response might be “I don’t know” or “A vacation” or “A new job.”
+With burnout, your first response might be “I don’t know” or “A vacation” or “A new job.”
 But keep asking.

 • What is within my control?